allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 happens to memory once we stop using them.
 This task is handled by the GC, which does it brilliantly.
 In each successive version of the JDK we get a new algorithm, which in some specific cases is even better than the previous one.

-However, I’m more than sure that many of us had once encountered the problem of long GC time or too frequent GC calls.
+However, I’m more than sure that many of us have once encountered the problem of long GC time or too frequent GC calls.
 Every developer has their own ideas on how to deal with this issue - we look for memory leaks, profile the application in search of hot spots, examine the scope of created variables, use object pools, verify the system behaviour with different GC algorithms, and check the cache configuration.

 In my case, it is the cache that is often responsible for long GC time.
-Sometimes it stores large amounts of objects, usually complex ones, containing references to other objects.
+Sometimes it stores large numbers of objects, usually complex ones, containing references to other objects.
 What is more, the way cache objects are accessed is often not uniform.
 Some objects are never queried after being inserted into the cache, others are read throughout their whole lifecycle.
 This causes the cache to disrupt the somewhat ideal world order defined by the generational hypothesis.
 Then,